yoolbinum/yoolbinum.com/content/home/about.md

 # Biography

-Hi, I'm Yool-bin, a recent grad from University of Maryland, studied in Computer Science.
+Hi, I'm Yool-bin, a grad from University of Maryland, studied in Computer Science.
+I also recently attended Montgomery College Bootcamp.
 I'm a highly motivated developer, constantly seeking new, challening, and exciting opportunities to improve my abilities.